Hgracia/VIC/README.md

 ## LICENSE

-CancerVar is free for non-commercial use without warranty.
+VIC is free for non-commercial use without warranty.
 Users need to obtain licenses such as OMIM and ANNOVAR by themselves.
 Please contact the authors for commercial use.

 ## REFERENCE